CESNET/du-docs/docs/operators/postgres-cnpg.md

 #### Access from outside of the Kubernetes Cluster

 To access the database from the external world (outside the Kubernetes cluster), a new service object of type `LoadBalancer` must be created.

-If both types of access are required -- read-only and writable, two LoadBalancers must be created, one for each type.
-In this case, it is strongly recommended to distinguish between read-only and writable access by different ports rather than different IP addresses as those are scarce resources.
+If you want read-only access as well (in addition to writable access), two LoadBalancers must be created.
+In this case, please contact us at **k8s@ics.muni.cz**.

 There is a slight difference in created objects depending on whether you are accessing the database **from Masaryk University/Masaryk University VPN** or from **anywhere else**.